Young Vet Network

 YVN members receive free personal accident insurance as soon as their membership starts.

 Cover applies 24 hours a day and not just while you’re working.
-The benefits are designed to provide you with the financial resources to help you cope with suffering a serious injury following an accident.
+The benefits are designed to provide you with the financial resources to help you cope if you suffer a serious injury following an accident.
+See the

-See the graduate personal accident insurance full policy (378 KB PDF) for precise details of what's covered.
+graduate personal accident insurance full policy (294 KB PDF) for precise details of what's covered.
 Please note, it does not protect your income or provide cover in the event of death.

 There's also an option to extend your cover to include income protection in the event that you are ill or injured.
 All members who take out income protection through Lloyd & Whyte receive a 50% discount off their next BVA membership renewal.